 - To lead people slowly through any change.
 Though I may have been pondering a particular change for months, when I mention it to someone it’s probably the first time they’re hearing it.
 To expect them to be immediately on board is absurd.
 They probably need months to process as well.

 - Lay elders are really valuable.
 Vocational elders are hugely important, but so are lay elders.
-They live “regular” Christian lives while still be integrally involved in church leadership.
+They live “regular” Christian lives while still being integrally involved in church leadership.
 They can help me see when an idea is unrealistic, unreasonable, or just plain idiotic.
-They can function as guardrails when ambition or stupidity threatens to take me over a cliff.
+And they can function as guardrails when ambition or stupidity threatens to take me over a cliff.

 2) Many People Stay Silent With Their Opinions

 In every church, there are at least two groups of people: